Director of Development

 Her experience includes nearly five years as Manager of the Annual Fund at Utah Symphony | Utah Opera in Salt Lake City where she worked closely with donors and volunteer organizations, as well as planned events.
 She moved to the Capital area in 2011, and worked for a year at WMHT.

-Kirsten lives in downtown Albany with her dog, Oscar.
+Kirsten lives in downtown Albany with her husband, Solon.
 She enjoys hiking, yoga, reading, running, exploring the history of the Northeast and spending time with those she loves.